 edX. edX is a non-profit online initiative created by founding partners Harvard and MIT, and is the platform that hosts HarvardX courses. edX offers interactive online classes and MOOCs from top universities, colleges, and organizations on topics including biology, business, chemistry, computer science, economics, finance, engineering, food and nutrition, history, humanities, law, literature, math, medicine, music, philosophy.
 Access edX.

 University for Health Science, Medical Informatics and Technology (UMIT).
 The Health Technology Assessment & Decision Science Program (HTAD) of UMIT offers three to five-day workshops in health technology assessment, clinical epidemiology, causal inference, and decision-analytic modelling.
 Access UMIT.

 University of Glasgow, Health Economics and Health Technology Assessment.
 Two to three-day workshops on “decision analytic modelling methods for economic evaluation” as foundational and advanced courses in Glasgow, Scotland and York, England.
 HEHTA workshops.

 Courses at MIT

-Decisions, Games and Rational Choice (MIT, Spring) Instructor: Vann McGee.
+Decisions, Games and Rational Choice (MIT, Spring) Instructor(s): V. McGee.
 Foundations and philosophical applications of Bayesian decision theory, game theory and theory of collective choice.
 Why should degrees of belief be probabilities?
 Is it always rational to maximize expected utility?
 If so, why and what is its utility?
 What is a solution to a game?
 What does a game-theoretic solution concept such as Nash equilibrium say about how rational players will, or should, act in a game?
 How are the values and the actions of groups, institutions and societies related to the values and actions of the individuals that constitute them?
-Prerequisite/Level: Primarily for undergraduate students.
+Prerequisites/Notes: Primarily for undergraduate students.
 Course ID: 24.222